MicrosoftDocs/bot-docs/articles/bot-framework-azure-getstarted.md

 Then, click **Create bot** to create the bot based upon the programming language and template that you've chosen.

-> [!NOTE]
+> [!IMPORTANT]
-> When you click **Create bot**, there may be a slight delay before a splash screen renders to indicate that the bot service is generating your bot -- do not click **Create bot** again.
+> When you click **Create bot**, there may be a slight delay before a splash screen renders to indicate that the bot service is generating your bot. *Do not* click **Create bot** again.
+Please wait for the splash screen to appear.

 When the bot service finishes generating your bot, the Azure editor will contain the bot's source files.
 At this point, the bot has been created, registered with the Bot Framework, deployed to the cloud, and is fully functional.
 If you sign in to the <a href="https://dev.botframework.com" target="_blank">Bot Framework Portal</a>, you'll see that your bot is now listed under **My bots**.
-Congratulations -- you've successfully created a bot by using the Azure Bot Service!
+Congratulations!
+You've successfully created a bot by using the Azure Bot Service!

 ![bot settings in portal](media/azure-bot-service-bf-portal.png)